calebstein1/TinyTags/README.md

 ## Usage

-First, include the `tags.js` file anywhere below your last taggable element (or use defer).
+First, import the `tiny-tags` file anywhere below your last taggable element (or use defer).
 Once that's done, interaction is handled through HTML attributes.
 For each of your taggable elements that should show/hide, use `data-tag={tags}`.
 You can use either buttons or checkboxes to manage toggling.